 Focus is one main factor that makes a man achieve his dream.
 Without it, every goal that is set ends up theoretical.
 Each year, many goals actually end up not being achieved because the distance between goal setting and attainment is a bit wide.
 Some people never walk on the road towards their goals at all; they just set it and leave it where it was born, and then come back years later to make excuses why they couldn’t get to the finish line.
 I am not in anyway suggesting that it is so easy to achieve a goal, neither am I saying that it is so difficult not to.
 Anyone who has the drive and desire can make it to the end of their goals where they get the right results, but those who procrastinate or are lazy, may never ever reach their expectation as far as their goals are concerned.

-1. You must first determine what you want: Believe me; many people don’t know what they want.
-Whatever appeals to their eyes, they go for.
+1. You must first determine what you want: Believe me; many people don’t know what they want – whatever appeal to their eyes, they go for.
 Before going halfway down that goal, if they see someone else succeed in another area, they quickly abandon their current goal, and start afresh with their new appeal.
 With this kind of attitude, they can never be focused.
 Focus begins with conviction; having a made up mind on what you actually want to achieve.
 Your determination on what you want is what gives you direction.

 2. You must choose your lane: Deciding what you want is great because it helps you determine your direction, but you must realise that a direction may contain many lanes; and you can’t run on all the lanes.
 Athletes run in the same direction but mostly on different lanes, otherwise, they’ll be disqualified.
-In the same vein, some people get themselves disqualified from their goals because they ran on the lane not meant for their goals.
+In the same vein, some people get themselves disqualified from their goals because they run on lanes not meant for them.
 To keep your focus, determine the lane that is suitable for your goal.
 If for instance, your goal is to become an Accountant, education is the right direction, but going to study Geography isn’t your lane.

 3. Work on your strength/manage your weakness: When you work on your strength, you become better.
 Remember, I didn’t say, ‘strengthen your weakness’ because most weaknesses are not easy to strengthen.
 Where you can’t strengthen your weakness, you must learn to manage it.
-The strength of a footballer that is a striker may be on his left foot, but when the ball goes right, he may find it difficult to kick.
-The best way for this person to manage his weakness is to quickly put the ball in the position of his left leg before kicking.
+The strength of a footballer that is a striker may be on his left foot, but when the ball goes right, he may find it difficult to kick – the best way for this person to manage his weakness is to quickly place the ball on his left leg before kicking.
 In all goal settings, it is better to maximise your strength so that you can achieve your expectation.

 4. Choose your team: Even in a single person sport, there are teams; coach, manager, physiotherapist, etc. To focus on your goal, you need those who are in the same direction and lane.
 Most times, you can’t see alone and achieve alone.
 Those in your team may see farther than you, so let them instruct you.
 There is no true focus without good instructions.